Nidalone29/Tesselatior/BUILD.md

       - More information on <https://www.glfw.org/docs/latest/compile_guide.html#compile_deps>
       - Debian: `sudo apt-get install libxmu-dev libxi-dev libgl-dev`

-4) run `cmake --list-presets` to check you available presets
+4) run `cmake --list-presets` to check your available presets
 5) execute your desired preset with `cmake --preset "your-preset-name"`
 6) build the project with `cmake --build "./build/your-preset-name"`
-   1) the build command should also compy every asset automaticcally
+   1) the build command should also copy every asset automatically.
+If not you can simply run the custom targets before.
-7) the exeutable `Tesselatior.exe` is in the build directory
+7) the executable `Tesselatior.exe` is in the build directory

  Cold Compilation time: ~8/10 min

  After initial CMake Cache build the compile time is a few seconds at max